 Sony A7S II versus Canon 5D Mark IV

-The side-by-side display below illustrates the physical size and weight of the Sony A7S II and the Canon 5D Mark IV.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7S II – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Sony A7S II and the Canon 5D Mark IV are illustrated in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7S II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark IV is considerably larger (44 percent) than the Sony A7S II.
 Moreover, the 5D Mark IV is substantially heavier (42 percent) than the A7S II.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can find an overview of optics for the two cameras in the Sony FE Lens Catalog (A7S II) and the Canon EF Lens Catalog (5D Mark IV).
 Mirrorless cameras, such as the Sony A7S II, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.